 People with a particular religious affiliation

-NSW is a multicultural society, and this is also apparent through the wide variety of different religions recorded on the Census.
+NSW is a multicultural society, and this is also apparent through the wide variety of different religions recorded on the Census (the 2021 Census being the most recent).
 The purpose of this chapter is to:

 -

-provide a brief overview of the beliefs and court-relevant practices of the five most common religions in NSW — in the order in which they are most commonly practised, and
+provide a brief overview of the beliefs and court-relevant practices of the six most common religions in NSW, and

 -